 Instructions

 - Mix all the marinade ingredients together and submerge the skirt steak in it, making sure every bit is coated with the marinade.
-Let this sit in the fridge for at least 1 hour, and up to 5 hours.
+Let this sit in the fridge for at least 1 hour, and up to overnight, although the longer you marinate the saltier the meat will get.
+About 4 hours is a nice amount of time.

 - When you are ready to grill, get your fire very hot.
 While this is happening, heat up your tortillas on a comal or heavy skillet; keep them warm in a tortilla warmer or wrapped in kitchen towels.

 - Sear the skirt steak on the grill for only about 2 minutes per side, tops.
 Let it rest for a few minutes before slicing.
-My trick is to cut the skirt steak with the grain into sections, then slice across the grain to get thin, tender slices for your tacos.
-Serve the skirt steak with cilantro and a little cheese.
+My trick is to cut the skirt steak across the grain first, then keep chopping until you have little bite-sized pieces.
+Doing this ensures that you will have tender meat.
+Serve the skirt steak with cilantro and the quick pickled onions, plus some salsa.

 I figure I should probably give this recipe a review now that I’ve made it half a dozen times in as many weeks – yes, it is that good!
 The only change I make to the marinade is adding a heaping spoonful of dried chipotles that I blitz in my blender, and I use pico de gallo along with the cheese and cilantro as toppings (hopefully Hank will forgive me for messing with his recipe, haha).